Bencosterton/BCAN-AoIP/README.md

 - [x] Linux - Debian*
 - [x] macOS

-*Running app on Linux (tested with Ubuntu Studio 22.04) some erros flag reference ALSA, but it does still work.
+*When running app on Linux some erros flag reference ALSA, but it does still work.
+Check install.txt for dependancies.

 ### Run on WiFi and Eth
 - [x] WiFi